julelang/manual/src/common-concepts/structures/index.md

 # Structures
 Structures (aka structs) are a good way to collect many variables in one spot.
 Every declaration within the structure is called a member (aka field).
-The difference from a slice or array is that they contain values of the same data-type, while each of the struct fields can have a different data type.
+The difference from a slice or array is that they contain values of the same data type, while each of the struct fields can have a different data type.
 Also, the fields of structures are accessed with an identifier.

-For example to declaration a struct:
+For example, to declare a struct:
 ```jule
 struct Employee {
     name:   str